 The soft cauliflower and savory aroma transplant you to the hearty casseroles from family dinners.
 But, you are nurturing the body with healthy vegetables packed full of vitamins and full of flavor.

 There are just a few steps to this dish and you can eat it in several ways.
 I like it plain for lunch, as a side for dinner, and with an egg on top for breakfast!

-This recipe is an adaptation from my naturalist’s initial recommendation.
-I’ve made it AIP friendly by replacing the original black beans with gut-healing celery and jicama and adding cancer-fighting turmeric.
+This recipe is an adaptation of my naturalist’s initial recommendation.
+I’ve made it AIP-friendly by replacing the original black beans with gut-healing celery and jicama and adding cancer-fighting turmeric.

 Then I top it off with creamy avocado cilantro sauce just because it’s the best.

 This veggie bake has layers to create distinct flavors and colors.
 Crunchy celery, jicama, and cilantro sit above vibrant purple cabbage.
 The turmeric-coated cauliflower tops it off for a nice roasted finish.

 You will bake this at 450 degrees.
 The high heat allows the cauliflower to get crispy on top, improving the overall texture of the dish.

 Serving the Roasted Turmeric Cauliflower Bake

 Serve the roasted cauliflower and vegetable bake with this Creamy Avocado Cilantro Sauce for added creamy bliss.
 You can find the entire recipe here, but the quick rundown is to blend avocado, lemon, coconut milk, salt, and cilantro together until creamy, adding water if needed for consistency.